bitleighvu/TransformProc/README.md

-# TransformProc
+# Transformation Mini-Library
-CS3451 Transformation in Processing
+CS3451 Transformation Mini-Library in Processing

 ### Project Description ###
 Create graphics library that is similar in design to OpenGL for transformation, projection, and mapping to the screen of user-provided lines.